 Pain and Suffering

-Pain and suffering is a non-economic damages award.
+Pain and suffering is a non-economic damages awards.
 This means that the court can assign a monetary value to the physical and emotional pain that the accident caused you.
 This can include costs related to physical pain, mental anguish, loss of enjoyment of life, and other psychological injuries caused by the incident.

 If your car or other property was damaged in the accident, you may be able to recover costs associated with repair or replacement.
 This can include expenses related to parts, labor, and rental cars while your car is being fixed.